 We are the reference laboratory for Human BCL10 Deficiency.
 BCL10 deficiency is an autosomal recessive primary immunodeficiency responsible of combine immunodeficiency.
-Our laboratory has reported the three patients described to date due to this deficiency:
+Our laboratory has reported the four patients described to date due to this deficiency:

 Inherited BCL10 deficiency impairs hematopoietic and nonhematopoietic immunity